 Home of the world-renowned dry stout Guinness, Ireland is known for its beer and whiskey and rural pubs.
-Apart from its breweries, the Land of Saints and Scholars also harbours a deep, colourful history.
+Apart from its breweries, the Land of Saints and Scholars also harbours a deep, colorful history.
 It’s known for producing a number of great writers, artists and musicians.

 Learn more about this island and its interesting idiosyncrasies.
-Here are some unusual facts about Ireland that will surely tickle your brain.
+Here are some fun facts about Ireland that will surely tickle your brain.

 The Republic of Ireland has a total area of 32,595 square miles (84,421 square kilometers), and is home to a population of 4.995 million (2020).

 In fact, Ireland is the third largest island in Europe and the twentieth largest in the world.